Update 3 (Oct. 26, 2021): Added an FAQ section to address a few questions that keep coming up :)

 That time I ordered a deck of cards, not a book

-My most recent Book Depository purchase was an oracle deck.
-It was on sale — almost 50% off! — so I just had to get it.
-The deck is available here in the Philippines but I figured I was getting it for so much less on Book Depository.
+Middle of September I purchased an oracle deck.
+It was on sale (almost 50% off!) so I just had to get it.
+The deck is available here in the Philippines but I figured I was getting it for so much less.
 I wasn’t sure that it would get delivered to my door, but I was willing to risk it.
 The deck shipped out from the UK end of September.

 I live in Taguig City, by the way.
 The main post office is an old structure and it’s pretty cramped inside.
 The parcel section looks chaotic, but they do have some kind of system for organizing the packages.
 I mean, they know where to find things as long as you have a tracking number or a parcel notice.